The Battle on the Ivory Road.

 “They are vermin, men!
 Carrion from the wastes! – said the veterans - Pierce guts, slit throats and then move on!
 You want to outlast them?
 Do not get bogged down!
 You feel alone in the grass labyrinth?
 Remember they will too.
 And they are the ones fighting far from their dunghills.
 Smile children, smile!
 We are blessed!
 Only cowards and dregs!
 No slavers and no artillery!
 For now.”

 All conversations stopped when we heard the drum.
 Somewhere behind us, the rajah was sounding the call to slaughter.
-It filled me with a sense of dread and pride I had never felt.
-Even more when I saw the devils waver and then stop, cowered by the men blocking their path.

 “Back to the grass!”